 The U.S. Food and Drug Administration currently bans the presence of 379 common equine drugs in animals slaughtered for human consumption.
 However, there is no procedure in place to ensure that American horses, sold to slaughterhouses and killed for human consumption, are free of these FDA-banned substances.

-To protect animal and human health by combating the excessive use of antibiotics in agriculture, the Preservation of Antibiotics for Medical Treatment Act (PAMTA) was introduced in the House of Representatives by Representative Louise Slaughter (D-NY) and in the Senate by Senator Dianne Feinstein (D-CA).
+To protect animal and human health by combating the excessive use of antibiotics in agriculture, the Preservation of Antibiotics for Medical Treatment Act (PAMTA) would prohibit the non-therapeutic feeding of medically-important antibiotics to livestock.